Milton Friedman: Economics

 Friedman also argued for the removal of government intervention in currency markets, thereby spawning an enormous literature on the subject, as well as promoting the practice of freely floating exchange rates.
 His close friend George Stigler explained, "As is customary in science, he did not win a full victory, in part because research was directed along different lines by the theory of rational expectations, a newer approach developed by Robert Lucas, also at the University of Chicago."
 The relationship between Friedman and Lucas, or new classical macroeconomics as a whole, was highly complex.
 The Friedmanian Phillips curve was an interesting starting point for Lucas, but he soon realized that the solution provided by Friedman was not quite satisfactory.
 Lucas elaborated a new approach in which rational expectations were presumed instead of the Friedmanian adaptive expectations.
 Due to this reformulation, the story in which the theory of the new classical Phillips curve was embedded radically changed.
 This modification, however, had a significant effect on Friedman's own approach, so, as a result, the theory of the Friedmanian Phillips curve also changed.
 Moreover, new classical adherent Neil Wallace, who was a graduate student at the University of Chicago between 1960 and 1963, regarded Friedman's theoretical courses as a mess, highlighting the strained relationship between monetarism and new classical schools.

 Friedman was also known for his work on the consumption function, the permanent income hypothesis (1957), which Friedman himself referred to as his best scientific work.
 This work contended that utility-maximizing consumers would spend a proportional amount of what they perceived to be their permanent income.
 Permanent Income refers to such factors like human capital.
 Windfall gains would mostly be saved because of the law of diminishing marginal utility.

 Friedman's essay "The Methodology of Positive Economics" (1953) provided the epistemological pattern for his own subsequent research and to a degree that of the Chicago School.
 There he argued that economics as science should be free of value judgments for it to be objective.
 Moreover, a useful economic theory should be judged not by its descriptive realism but by its simplicity and fruitfulness as an engine of prediction.
 That is, students should measure the accuracy of its predictions, rather than the 'soundness of its assumptions'.
 His argument was part of an ongoing debate among such statisticians as Jerzy Neyman, Leonard Savage, and Ronald Fisher.

-However, despite being an advocate of the free market, Milton Friedman believed that the government had two crucial roles.
-In an interview with Phil Donahue, Milton Friedman argued that "the two basic functions of a government are to protect the nation against foreign enemy, and to protect citizens against its fellows".
+While being an advocate of the free market, Friedman believed that the government had two crucial roles.
+In an interview with Phil Donahue, Friedman argued that "the two basic functions of a government are to protect the nation against foreign enemy, and to protect citizens against its fellows".
 He also admitted that although privatization of national defense could reduce the overall cost, he has not yet thought of a way to make this privatization possible.